Skip to main content Skip to secondary navigation

 You will develop the project proposal with a faculty member (and likely a graduate student or post doc) who will act as your advisor(s).
 Your proposed faculty research advisor must approve your application.
 Once you submit it online, they will receive an email notification asking for approval.

-Applications are due on February 15, 2024.
+Applications are due on Friday February 14, 2025.

 Office Hours